 Different weather conditions and terrains have made all-wheel drive cars popular among car buyers.
 For example, in wet and snowy weather, they have an extra traction compared to other cars.
 However, towing such vehicles that are highly equipped is a bit of a challenge.

 Hence, when towing such vehicles, there are safety precautions that should be taken to avoid damages.
 You have probably seen different methods of towing on roads or on streets.
 There are trailers designed to lift four-wheel cars off the ground, tow bars to lift all four wheels off the ground, and tow dollies meant to lift just two wheels off the ground.
-That’s part of the reason why we have a varied fleet of trucks for towing in Elmhurst.
+That’s part of the reason why we have a varied fleet of trucks for towing.

 All these methods make a difference.
 With all-wheel drive cars such as four-wheel vehicles, it is difficult to tow because all the wheels are drive wheels.
 It is important to understand that all wheel drives are designed for on-road use and thus make use of front and rear differentials.